 Is there vitamin K2 in kefir?
-Chris Kresser published a good general introduction about the benefits of kefir on his blog.
-He mentions it is rich in vitamin K2 but when you check out the reference provided, there's no mention anywhere of vitamin K or K2.
-Further down in the comments, a few of his blog readers are also wondering.
+We will start with Chris Kresser's blog where he published a good general introduction about the benefits of kefir.
+He mentions it is rich in vitamin K2 but when you check out the reference provided, there's no mention anywhere in that article of vitamin K , K2 or menaquinones.
+Further down in Kresser's blog comments, a few of his blog readers are also wondering if there is actually any K2.

-First, let's go to the ultimate resource for vitamin K2 and its searchable database, thanks to the colossal efforts of Dr Chris Masterjohn.
+So first, let's visit the ultimate resource for vitamin K2 and its searchable database, thanks to the colossal efforts of Dr Chris Masterjohn.

-Unfortunately, there is no kefir directly listed in this database but we can still get an idea, if you search under "mesophilic fermented milk".
+Unfortunately, there is no kefir directly listed in this database but we can still get an idea when you search under "mesophilic fermented milk".

 Kefir is a mesophilic fermented milk